 Coffee extraction occurs when the flavour compounds of the ground coffee beans are extracted with hot water.

 Extraction is everything that the water takes from the coffee.

 Different compounds are extracted at different points of the brewing process, and in the same order every time (3).

-First, the fats and acids are extracted, producing that oily, sour flavor.
-Next come the sugars, which serve to balance things out with their sweetness And finally, if you overdo it, the plant fibers will extract, allowing the bitter elements to come out to play.
+First, the fats and acids are extracted, producing that oily, sour flavour.
+Next come the sugars, which serve to balance things out with their sweetness And finally, if you overdo it, the plant fibres will extract, allowing the bitter elements to come out to play.

 The length of brew time is the major deciding factor here, with the two unwanted options ( sour and bitter) at opposite ends of the brewing spectrum.

 If you steep your coffee too quickly, not enough sugars will be extracted from the beans.
 On the flip side, if you let the coffee steep for too long, it can over-extract and lead to bitter coffee.

 Here’s a good visual of what over-extracted and under-extracted coffee can look like when using an espresso machine.